nalicia/Final_Project/README.md

 ## Data Source
-**Dataset:** Data collected in 1978 for homes from various suburbs in Boston, Massachusetts.
+Data collected in 1978 for homes from various suburbs in Boston, Massachusetts.
 There are 507 entries that include 20 features.
 <!-- Augmented Dataset is from -->

 ## Questions the team hopes to answer with data